wdawson/okta.github.io/_source/_posts/2018-10-23-build-a-single-page-app-with-go-and-vue.md

 For this app, you need only 4 routes, all of which require authentication except for the login route.

 The root route `/` is our landing page where the login component will be rendered.
-Once the user has authenticated, we redirect them to the `/me` route where the bulk of the functionality takes place: The user should be able to query for OSS projects via GitHub's REST API, favorite projects returned from the query, see more details about the project, and leave a note describing why the project is important to them.
+Once the user has authenticated, we'll redirect them to the `/me` route where the bulk of the functionality takes place: the user should be able to query for OSS projects via GitHub's REST API, favorite projects returned from the query, see more details about the project, and leave a note describing why the project is important to them.

 Take note that both the `/me` and `repo/:id` have a `meta: { requiresAuth: true }` property specifying that the user must be authenticated to access that area of the app.
-The Okta plugin will use it to redirect the user the the Okta's login page if not authenticated.
+The Okta plugin will use it to redirect the user the Okta login page if not authenticated.

 First, create `pkg/http/web/app/src/routes.js` and define the following routes: